Wildelyssa/js-todo-list/README.md

-To-Do List
+# ToDo List
-# CSS and JS-todo-list
-Use JS to make a to-do list.
-The list must include:
-line-through to cross through items once they are completed. delete button to erase or hide items once completed an input box to input new to-do items an input button which ammends new to-do items to the list

-ISSUES
-The line-through class extends to the text on the delete button because it tis nested within the li items: need to make an exception
-To-do list is not responsive yet
+## Tech used
+* **HTML**
+* **CSS**
+* **JavaScript**

+## Purpose
+A simple todo list, or shopping list which has a default list.
+The list can be added to, and items can be deleted or crossed through as required.

+## Features
+* Responsive design
+* Input button to amend new items to the end of the list
+* Delete button to delete items as required
+* Click on a list item to create line-through, and cross it out as required

+## Improvements and Edits
+* Line-through property includes the Delete button since it is nested in the <li> element
+  * Separate delete button from <li> element so style is not inherited, or make a new class/exception for delete button